Hey, Kindergarten teachers… this one’s for YOU!

 NOTE: This was created with Kindergarten students in mind, but the materials would benefit struggling readers in 1st grade, too!
 Perfect for remedial RTI instruction!

+Still not sure?
 Download a few SAMPLE pages HERE!